Three Amazon sellers who conquered challenges to achieve success

 Moisture Love creates natural haircare products, like their “Seal with a Kiss” finishing oil.

-As a result of the experience, Jeannell recognized she needed to attract new customers, and becoming an Amazon seller seemed like a natural next step to improve Moisture Love’s customer growth and logistical support.
 “It pushed us to pay more attention to Amazon, because we wouldn’t have had that problem if we had a fulfillment partner,” she says.
 “We realized we needed a new customer channel, and we needed some logistical support that was a lot more robust than what we had.
-I could also say [to customers]: ‘I know your product is going to be there in two days, once it ships,’ even if the rest of the supply chain was delayed.’”
+I could also say [to customers], ‘I know your product is going to be there in two days, once it ships,’ even if the rest of the supply chain was delayed.’”

 The pandemic exposed an operational gap in Jeannell’s business, and she learned the importance of contingency planning and how to identify areas for improvement to prevent repeat issues.
 To avoid being seen as a brand that couldn’t deliver, she scaled back operations while she figured out how to ramp back up.

-She credits her tenacity to her preacher father, who has always urged her to pray and have faith in difficult times.
 “I can’t say that I always have this strength within me because I’ve packed up and quit in my mind four or five times,” she says.
 “But every time I do that, something will come through: a grant, an opportunity, something will show up.”

-Jeannell’s experience has taught her that business success does not come from taking a single big shot.
-“You might feel like you need to take that Hail Mary shot to win the game,” she says, referring to the sports term for a last-second, long-shot attempt by a losing team to come from behind and win the game.
+“You might feel like you need to take that Hail Mary shot to win the game,” she says.
 “But it’s not about the big, flashy moves.
 It’s about the small, consistent actions that make a difference in the long run.”

 Listen to Jeannell tell the story about building a business she’s proud of.